 I completed my viva in December 2020, and successfully defended my thesis titled "Hyper Ammonia Producing Bacteria And Bacteriophages in the Rumen Microbiome".
 I was based at Aberystwyth University for my PhD studies, with supervisors Prof Chris Creevey (now at Queen's univeristy, Belfast), and Prof Alison Kingston-Smith.
 I was funded by KESS II and the European Social Fund, and this scholarship was partnered with Dynamic Extractions.
 I was also employed as a research assistant with Chris for 6 months to further expand and explore some interesting phage-related outcomes from my PhD work.

 Bacteriophages are viruses that infect bacteria.
 They are ubiquitous, and the most abundant thing (they're not technically organisms!) in the biosphere.
 They are highly specific, each phage infecting only one bacterial species or even strain.
 They are therefore highly diverse.
 A phage generally consists of a proteinaceous shell containing its genetic material in the form of double or single stranded RNA or DNA.
 Some have tails, tail fibers, and baseplates (often looking like spiders).
 Phages undergo one of two lifecycles, either injecting its DNA for incorporation into the host cell to become a prophage, which will propogate with future bacterial cell generations until cell stress causes phage formation.
-Lytic phages lyse the bacterial cells by hijecking cell machinery to make many viral progeny which burst out the bacterial cell.
+Lytic phages lyse the bacterial cells by hijacking cell machinery to make many viral progeny which burst out the bacterial cell.
 The latter bacteriophages are of interest in phage therapy, and those lytic phages that lyse particular rumen bacteria could have an implication in livestock husbandry.
 This is where I want to focus my future work.